Charles E W Bean, Diaries, AWM38 3DRL 606/86/1 - August 1917 - Part 7

 war which he has seen all

-through, ^ in which he has bn in every
+through, ^in which he has bn in every

-important trench, & seen about
+important trench, & seen almost

 every important event.
 The